Cartoon Drawing For Kids With Step-By-Step Instructions And Free Guide

 Step 1: Fold The Paper In Half

-By folding the paper in half, kids are able to have so much fun creating 4 different cartoon heads.
+By folding the paper in half, kids can have so much fun creating 4 different cartoon heads.

 Step 2: Choose Head Shape